dblock/code.dblock.org/_posts/2019/2019-07-18-assert-not-null-undefined-with-mocha-and-strict-null-checks.markdown

 This is because [the implementation in chai](https://github.com/chaijs/chai/blob/master/lib/chai/assertion.js#L133) creates an assertion object and evaluates it, then an error is thrown if the assertion fails.
 TypeScript can't infer that the `.to.exist` check will throw if the object is null.

+This is not a new problem and a proposal for asserting control flow has been discussed in [TypeScript#8655](https://github.com/microsoft/TypeScript/issues/8655) and an implementation proposed in [TypeScript#32695](https://github.com/microsoft/TypeScript/pull/32695).

 ### Assert Not Null

 The first solution is a more elegant variation if the original `if` and `throw`.